Betty Gore's house.

 On October 30th, 1980, Candy Montgomery was found not guilty of the murder of Betty Gore.

 Three months after the case ended, Allan Gore married another woman named Elaine Clift.
 The newlyweds moved to the nearby city of Sachse with his daughters, Alisa and Bethany.
-However, the two children were taken away from the couple after the authorities received reports they had been subjected to inhumane treatment.
+However, the two children were taken away from the couple after the authorities received reports that they had been subjected to inhumane treatment.

-According to the girls, they were regularly deprived of food and forced to take cold showers as punishment.
+Alisa and Bethany said that they were regularly deprived of food and forced to take cold showers as punishment.
 At one point, their grandfather also noticed that Bethany had clumps of hair missing from her head.

 Consequently, Betty's parents were awarded full custody of the children.